aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

 You should prepare a filtered version of your software inventory (the one that you used for genabout.py) by removing the rows that identify components which should not be included in a product attribution notice package, and saving that filtered version as your Product BOM.
 You should also order the rows in this Product BOM in the sequence that you would like them to appear in the product attribution notice package.

-## <a name="Prepare an Attribution Template to Use as Input to genattrib.py">Prepare an Attribution Template to Use as Input to genattrib.py</a>
+## <a name="PrepareanAttributionTemplatetoUseasInputtogenattrib.py">Prepare an Attribution Template to Use as Input to genattrib.py</a>

 You can run genattrib.py using the default.html template provided with the AboutCode tools: